Your Holiday Gift Guide for Food Lovers & Home Cooks

 terrible apron

 Obviously you’ll know the person better than we will, but if you’re going to go to the trouble of buying an apron as a gift, we suggest picking one from this list.
 The options are utilitarian while also good looking.
+We personally like the look of these Hedley & Bennett aprons! 😍

 Much like a cutting board, a good quality Dutch oven can last for years.
 Le Creuset and Staub are the big names here and in our experience are worth the money.
-We can confidently say that any foodie who doesn’t have one would love to have one — just be sure to get them the right color!

 Le Creuset Round French Oven